Paying Connecticut Taxes by Electronic Funds Transfer

 The Commissioner of Revenue Services may impose a $50 penalty for the late filing of any return or report required by law to be filed.

 41. Are there exceptions to the requirement to file tax returns?

-Taxpayers are not required to mail estimated tax coupons for corporation business tax, insurance premium tax, or health care center tax, when they make estimated tax payments by EFT or use Fast-File to make estimated corporation business tax payments.
-If an additional payment is due with a corporation business tax return, insurance premiums tax return, or health care center tax return or with a request for extension of time to file the return, the payment must be made by check.
+Taxpayers are not required to file estimated tax coupons for corporation business tax, insurance premium tax, or health care center tax, when they make estimated tax payments by EFT.
+If an additional payment is due with a corporation business tax, insurance premiums tax, or health care center tax return or with a request for extension of time to file the return, the payment must be made by check.